 A.1.2 Category C- ITC/AV Mission-Based (Information Technology Communication (ITC) and Audio Visual (AV)) Services – NAICS 541512

 “Category C has a threshold restriction of $2 million per order (inclusive of options) for the 1st year of contract performance and $10 million per order in the 2nd year of contract performance.
 Category C threshold restrictions are subject to removal beginning in the 3rd year of contract performance.”

+Non credit card orders will be paid via Electronic Funds Transfer (EFT) to bank accounts as defined in the task order.
+CHs may not require the Government to use a third-party payment method such as Venmo, Zelle, Paypal.

-For credit card orders, CHs must accept credit card information and process the payment themselves.
+For credit card orders, all CHs in all categories must accept credit card information and process the payment themselves utilizing the customer’s name, address, phone number, credit card number, expiration date and cvv security number.

 CHs may not require the Government to use a third-party payment method.
+The CH will directly interact with payment processing companies or merchant service providers without involvement of the Government customer beyond providing credit card information.

 Credit card limits vary; most credit cards are limited to the current agency micro-purchase limit; but Contracting Officers may have up to 6 figure credit card limits

+Section A.1.43 GOVERNMENT PURCHASE CARD details the processes, including credit card fees, for credit card orders

+CHs may include the credit card fee within the price of their offerings; i.e. the fee percentage would be zero.

+The SEWP PMO will provide guidance in the future regarding updates to fee percentages.

+The requirement to accept credit cards refers specifically to the Government Purchase Card (GPC) administered through the GSA SmartPay program.
+An overview of the program is available at https://smartpay.gsa.gov/how-it-works/

+Currently GPC’s are from VISA or Mastercard.

+The Credit Card POC e-mail list may contain staff other than the PM and DPM and may be a distribution alias e-mail.

+The information required to be forwarded to the SEWP PMO for all orders is detailed in the CHUM.

+For credit card orders, the Government POC can be the credit card holder or the end customer or both.

 There is no ERP (Enterprise Resource Planning) contract level requirement.